Yonet/AzureMixedRealityDocs/lessons/lesson-3/project/how-to-rotate-and-scale-an-object.md

-# How to Rotate and Scale an Object
+# How to rotate and scale an object

 To rotate and scale an object, first ensure that the **Manipulation Handler (Script)** and **Near Interaction Grabbable (Script)** components are added to the object.
 The **Manipulation Handler (Script)** allows you to manipulate an object while the **Near Interaction Grabble (Script)** allows the object to respond to near hand interactions.